 Pinch collars or prong collars

-An anti bark collar comes in three different varieties: static shock, citronella, and ultrasonic.
+An anti-bark collar comes in three different varieties: static shock, citronella, and ultrasonic.
 These collars usually have nylon fabric, with a small device attached that senses your pup’s vocal chord vibrations.

 Invisible Fence Collar

-An invisible fence collar may be an excellent choice for you if you have a large, unfenced yard.
+An invisible fence collar may be an excellent choice if you have a large, unfenced yard.
 This collar operates in connection with a system that is installed underground around the border of your yard.

 Remote-controlled Training Collars

-Remote-controlled dog training collars may be very useful if you want to take your dog off-leash to explore or hike.
+Remote-controlled collars may be very useful if you want to take your dog off-leash to explore or hike.
 You want your dog to be free to discover his surroundings within a long range.
 These collars are worn around your pup’s neck snuggly and have a mechanism much like the bark collar or invisible fence collar.

 Are Dog Training Collars Safe?